Pseudo-quotients of algebraic actions and their application to character varieties: Introduction

 For the stratum $\Xred{\Rep{G}}(\Gamma)$, the situation is a bit harder.
-The idea here is that the closures of the orbits of elements of $\Xred{\Rep{G}}(\Gamma)$ always intersect the subvariety of diagonal representations.
-This is a geometric situation that we call a core (see Proposition \ref{prop:core}) and implies that the GIT quotient is isomorphic to the quotient of the diagonal representations under permutation of eigenvalues.
-Therefore, for this stratum, the calculation reduces to the analysis of a quotient by a finite group that can be accomplished by equivariant methods.
+The idea here is that the closures of the orbits of elements of $\Xred{\Rep{G}}(\Gamma)$ always intersect the subvariety of semi-simple reducible representations.
+This is precisely the setting of a core, as mentioned above.
+Hence, the variety $\Xred{\Rep{G}}(\Gamma) \sslash G$ can be understood as a pseudo-quotient for the action of the symmetric group on the set of semi-simple reducible representations under permutation of its irreducible components.
+In particular, this means that the virtual class $[\Xred{\Rep{G}}(\Gamma) \sslash G]$ can be computed by means of the analysis of the quotient of the subvariety of semi-simple representations by a finite group, a task that can be accomplished via equivariant methods.
+Observe that the use of pseudo-quotients is crucial at this point since the available topological information of the action only allows us to prove that the semi-simple reducible representations are a pseudo-quotient for $\Xred{\Rep{G}}(\Gamma)$ and not a good quotient.

-Using this idea, in Section \ref{subsec:reducible-rep} we will recompute, for $G = \SL{2}(\CC)$, the $K$-theory image of the Hodge structure of character varieties of free groups and surface groups from the ones of the corresponding representation variety.
-In particular, taking the Deligne-Hodge homomorphism $e: \K{\CVar} \to \ZZ[u^{\pm 1}, v^{\pm 1}]$, this reproves the results of \cite{Cavazos-Lawton:2014} and \cite{MM} respectively.
-Moreover, in Section \ref{sec:parabolic-rep}, we will explore the parabolic case and we will compute the $K$-theory image of Hodge structures of $\SL{2}(\CC)$-parabolic character varieties of free and surface groups with any number punctures with conjugacy classes of Jordan type.
+Using these ideas, in Section \ref{subsec:reducible-rep} we shall compute the virtual classes of character varieties of free groups and surface groups from the virtual classes of the corresponding representation varieties, for $G = \SL{2}(k)$.
+In particular, taking the Deligne-Hodge homomorphism {$e: \K{\CVar} \to \ZZ[u, v]$}, this calculation reproves the results of \cite{Cavazos-Lawton:2014} and \cite{MM} respectively.
+Moreover in Section \ref{sec:parabolic-rep} we will explore the parabolic case and we will compute the virtual classes of $\SL{2}(k)$-parabolic character varieties of free and surface groups with any number { of} punctures with conjugacy classes of Jordan type.
 In the case of surface groups, the obtained result is the following.